user2311717757/nlp_doctor/README.md

 ## Usage

-For installing transformers can be found at https://github.com/huggingface/transformers.
-After install it, You need to replace the four scripts in the package, trainer.py,modeling_bert.py,modeling_roberta.py,modeling_gpt2.py, with the scripts we provide.
+Installing transformers can be found at https://github.com/huggingface/transformers.
+After installing it, You need to replace the four scripts in the package, trainer.py,modeling_bert.py,modeling_roberta.py,modeling_gpt2.py, with the scripts we provide.

 In transformers, the addresses corresponding to these four scripts are：